phoenixRobotic/firebird/README.md

 ## Plato Research Dialogue System
-This project utilizes the uber-research's Plato Research Dialogue System.
+This project utilizes the uber-research's Plato Research Dialogue System for conversation AI.
 The repository can be found [HERE](https://github.com/uber-research/plato-research-dialogue-system).
 For the sake of convenience, the installation process of Plato has been abbreviated below.
+A video demonstrating the installation of Plato will be made available soon.

 ### Installation
 1. Clone the Plato Research Dialogue System Repository